Roundy's

 Roundy's Supermarkets (also known as Roundy's) is an American supermarket operator.
 It owns and operates stores under the names of Pick 'n Save, Metro Market, and Mariano's Fresh Market.
 The chain is a subsidiary of Kroger.
 Roundy's operates 149 supermarkets and 107 pharmacies throughout the states of Wisconsin and Illinois.
 Based on fiscal year 2012 sales, Roundy's was the 37th largest grocery store chain and the 89th largest retailer in the United States.
 As of December 2015, Roundy's became a subsidiary of Kroger of Cincinnati, Ohio.

-Roundy's operates food production facilities in Kenosha and other locations and has two main distribution centers in Mazomanie and Oconomowoc, Wisconsin.
+Roundy's is known historically as a wholesale supplier to independent retailers.
+It operates food production facilities in Kenosha and other locations and has two main distribution centers in Mazomanie and Oconomowoc, Wisconsin.

 The company began trading on the New York Stock Exchange on February 8, 2012, and ceased trading on December 18, 2015, when it became a subsidiary of Kroger.

 History

 The company was founded in 1872 in Milwaukee as Smith, Roundy & Co. by William E. Smith, Judson Roundy and Sidney Hauxhurst.
+In 1942, the company purchased Clark & Host coffee roasting company from Charles Clark.

 Roundy's was a major warehouse distributor to non-company supermarkets, including IGA, but it moved out of the wholesale market to focus on retail.

 Roundy's was taken private in 2002 through purchase by the Chicago private-equity firm Willis Stein & Partners.
-A strong effort was made in 2007 to sell Roundy's, but because of softness in the credit markets, there were no takers.

 Roundy's took the company public via an initial public offering (IPO) in 2012, posting an initial share price of $8.50 per share.

 Beginning in 2002, the CEO of the corporation was Robert "Chairman Bob" Mariano, who had been the CEO of Dominick's prior to Dominick's sale to Safeway in 1998.

 On December 2, 2013, Roundy's and Mariano announced it would purchase 11 Dominick's stores to rebrand them as Mariano's, after Safeway finished closing the chain early in 2014.

-On November 11, 2015, Roundy's announced its sale to the Kroger, a deal valued at $800 million including debt, which was completed on December 18, 2015.
+On November 11, 2015, Roundy's announced its sale to Kroger, a deal valued at $800 million including debt, which was completed on December 18, 2015.
 Following completion of the sale, Roundy's retained its headquarters in Milwaukee.
-It was suggested that Kroger primarily was interested in the Mariano's division, as Kroger had not been active in the Chicago market, and normally the company isn't interested in acquiring chains in financial difficulty—the Roundy's divisions in Wisconsin had been, and continue to be, in decline.
+It was suggested that Kroger primarily was interested in the Mariano's division, which allowed Kroger to enter the Chicago market for the first time.
+Underlining this, Kroger normally doesn’t acquire chains in financial difficulty; the Roundy's divisions in Wisconsin had been, and continue to be, in decline.

 The sale of Roundy's to Cincinnati-based Kroger, about two years after Safeway shut down its Chicago-based Dominick's supermarket chain, selling many of the stores to other operators, was a matter discussed in the regional business press.

 CEO Bob Mariano retired on September 1, 2016.